 Equitation Science has the potential to address a series of important problems.
 First, it elucidates the role of negative reinforcement and habituation in the learning processes of horses on which we ride and compete.
 Second, it addresses the need to measure rider interventions that may compromise horse welfare, which will assist the Fédération Equestre Internationale (FEI) in determining what practices and interventions are acceptable on welfare grounds.
 Third, and perhaps most important, Equitation Science will educate current and aspiring riders in how best to apply the core principles of learning theory.

-Become a member of ISES and benefit from reduced registration fees for international conferences, the members-only area that facilitates communication among members from around the world and gives access to resource materials for teaching, keeps you informed about latest employment opportuntinities and news related to equitation and equine welfare.
+Become a member of ISES and benefit from reduced registration fees for international conferences, and access to the members-only area that facilitates communication among members from around the world, provides resource materials for teaching and keeps you informed about the latest employment opportunities and news related to equitation and equine welfare.

 - Academic Membership

 - Corporate Membership